 - Your Nest product is experiencing connection issues after you’ve set it up in the app.

-Before you change any Wi-Fi network or router settings, go to our Troubleshoot Wi-Fi and connection issues article to check if you can fix the problem you’re experiencing with your Nest product.
+Before you change any Wi-Fi network or router settings, refer to our Troubleshoot Wi-Fi and connection issues article to check if you can fix the problem you’re experiencing with your Nest product.
 Do not change Wi-Fi settings unless instructed to.

 Summary of recommended settings

-Here are the most important recommended Wi-Fi and router settings for use with Nest products.
+Here are the most important recommended Wi-Fi network and router settings for use with Nest products.
 For more details, refer to the sections below.